From the archives: originally published on February 19, 2020

-In this daily five-part series for the DCPA NewsCenter, we introduce you to the plays and playwrights featured at the Denver Center’s 2020 Colorado New Play Summit through February 23.
+In this five-part series for the DCPA NewsCenter, we introduce you to the plays and playwrights featured at the Denver Center’s 2020 Colorado New Play Summit through February 23.
 Over the past 15 years, 31 Summit plays have gone on to be premiered as fully staged productions on the DCPA Theatre Company’s mainstage season.
 Today: Yussef El Guindi, author of ‘Hotter Than Egypt.’
-Video above by DCPA Video Producer David Lenk and Senior Arts Journalist John Moore.
+Video above by Former DCPA Video Producer David Lenk and Former Senior Arts Journalist John Moore.

 An American couple’s marriage crumbles against the background of revolution

 The play at a glance: No matter where you live, the ups and downs of married life are universal.
 For a middle-aged American couple traveling to Egypt, their relationship is put to the test when an old connection leads to new temptation.
 Drawing from the political, cultural and religious realities of living in the region, this fiery drama set in the heat of Cairo pits loyalty against attraction as its characters grapple with the ever-changing challenges of staying committed to their partners.

 The playwright at a glance: Yussef El Guindi, who was born in Egypt, raised in London and is now based in Seattle, often examines the collision of ethnicities, cultures and politics that face Arab-Americans and Muslim Americans.
 El Guindi “specializes in cultural and geographical displacement, from alienated couples to the promises and frustrations of immigration, and the ways people maneuver through foreignness and belonging,” wrote the Seattle Times.
 El Guindi holds an MFA in playwriting from Carnegie-Mellon University in Pittsburgh.
 Among his many awards are the Steinberg/American Theatre Critics Association New Play Award and the 2010 Middle East America Distinguished Playwright Award.